vsrinivas/fuchsia/development/workflows/testing_faq.md

 There does exist a way to write test output into files (including a summary JSON file), which is how CQ bots collect the test output for automated runs.

+## Q: How to disable a test?
+How to find and run disabled tests?

+A: To temporary prevent a particular test to being run as part of a test suite, you can mark it as disabled.
+Disabled tests are defined by having their name prefixed with `DISABLED_`.
+One way to find them is therefore simply `git grep DISABLED_`.

+If running the test outputs `YOU HAVE 1 DISABLED TEST`, you can also pass the following flags to find out which test is disabled:
+`/system/test/scenic_unittests --gtest_list_tests --gtest_filter=*DISABLED_*`.

+To force-run disabled tests:
+`/system/test/scenic_unittests --gtest_also_run_disabled_tests`.

 ## Q: How do I run a bunch of tests automatically?
 How do I ensure all dependencies are tested?

 A: Upload your patch to Gerrit and do a CQ dry run.